The Role Of Medical-grade DMSO gel In Treatment Of Scleroderma

-Causes: Despite advances in the medical field, we haven’t yet been able to point to the exact cause behind this condition.
+Causes: Despite advances in the medical field, we haven’t yet been able to pinpoint the exact cause behind this condition.
 However, genetic predisposition and environmental factors certainly play a key role in leading to its manifestation.

 Types: There are mainly two kinds – Localized scleroderma and systemic scleroderma.